300-win club

 Only three pitchers—Lefty Grove, Warren Spahn, and Early Wynn—joined the 300-win club between 1924 and 1982, which may be explained by a number of factors: the abolition of the spitball (Note: Though it is illegal to doctor the baseball, Don Sutton and Gaylord Perry, members of the 300-win club and Hall of Fame, were widely suspected of this behavior.); World War II military service, such as Bob Feller's; and the growing importance of the home run in the game.
 As the home run became commonplace, the physical and mental demands on pitchers dramatically increased, which led to the use of a four-man starting rotation.
 Between 1982 and 1990, the 300-win club gained six members: Gaylord Perry, Phil Niekro, Steve Carlton, Nolan Ryan, Don Sutton, and Tom Seaver.
 These pitchers benefited from baseball's increase from a 154-game schedule to a 162-game schedule in 1961, and expansion of the league from 16 teams in 1960 to 26 by 1977.
 The increased use of specialized relief pitchers, an expanded strike zone, and new stadiums, including Shea Stadium, Dodger Stadium and the Astrodome, that were pitcher's parks all also suppressed offensive production.
 Also, the increasing sophistication of training methods and sports medicine - such as Tommy John surgery - allowed players to maintain a high competitive level for a longer time.
 Randy Johnson, for example, won more games in his 40s than he did in his 20s.

-Since 1990, only four pitchers have joined the 300-win club: Roger Clemens, Greg Maddux, Tom Glavine, and Randy Johnson.
+Since Ryan joined the 300-win club in 1990, only four pitchers have done so: Roger Clemens, Greg Maddux, Tom Glavine, and Randy Johnson.
 Changes in the game in the last decade of the 20th century have made attaining 300 career wins difficult, perhaps more so than during the mid-20th century.
 The four-man starting rotation has given way to a five-man rotation, which gives starting pitchers fewer chances to pick up wins.
-No pitcher reached 20 wins in a non-shortened season for the first time in 2006; this was repeated in 2009, 2017, and 2024.
+Other factors such as pitch count management, use of advanced metrics, and the recent prevalence of bullpen games made it more difficult for a starting pitcher to win a game.
+No pitcher reached 20 wins in a non-shortened season for the first time in 2006; this was repeated in 2009, 2017, 2024 and 2025.